How to Do

 4. Maintain form and repeat for the desired number of repetitions.

-The Stability Ball Bridge is a beginner exercise that targets the muscles of the CORE, hips, and legs.
+The SB Bridge is a beginner exercise that targets the muscles of the CORE, hips, and legs.